ARa2of/PV-BESS-Analysis-Tool/README.md

 v1.0 First release (01/2021).

-v1.1 Added "FB" that represents fixed component of the BESS prices which is not affected by the annual declining rate in BESS prices (01/2021).
+v1.1 Added "FB" that represents fixed component of the BESS prices which is not affected by the annual declining rate in BESS prices (01/2021). v1.2 An option to discharge the battery starting from the end of low tariff period (02/2021).
 Copyright @ 2021